FAME has pulled together lots of resources and tools to help you afford education after high school!

 All students need to have an FSA ID to access the FAFSA.
 To create a Federal Student Aid account and set up your FSA ID, go to StudentAid.gov and click on “Create Account.”
 Your FSA ID must be created and matched by the Social Security Administration before you can start your 2024-25 FAFSA, so create your FSA ID early!
 For dependent students, your parent(s) will also need to create an account and set up an FSA ID to access and sign the FAFSA.
-Keep track of student and parent FSA ID information by using these FSA ID information tracking sheets.
+New with the 2024-25 FAFSA, parents without a Social Security number (SSN) are now able to create a Federal Student Aid account.
+For more information and instructions on creating FSA IDs and to keep track of all FSA ID information, use the appropriate FAME FSA ID worksheet(s) for your situation:

 The Path to Affording Higher Education

 Here are some tips and conversation starters to help families be better prepared to pay for higher education.

 Managing Your Student Loans in Five Steps

 Managing your student loan repayment is a critical part of establishing good credit and achieving your future financial goals.
 The five steps in this resource will help you successfully manage your student loan repayment.

 You’ve Filed the FAFSA – What Happens Next?

 Filing the FAFSA is a critical first step in the financial aid process, but not the last.
 Understanding what happens next and when will make navigating the rest of the process easier!